Aloe Blacc – Good Things: #972 of best 1,000 albums ever!

 Aloe Blacc - Good Things

-I grew up on Long Island, New York and lived in New York City for a spell after graduating from college.
+I grew up on Long Island, New York, and lived in New York City for a spell after graduating from college.
 Culturally, I feel a closeness and allegiance to NYC that will be part of me for my entire life.
-And “I Need A Dollar” and the one-minute opening credit sequence for How to Make It In America does an exceptional job of encapsulating the “real” (for lack of a better word) feeling and vibe of being a New Yorker.
+And this song and the one-minute opening credit sequence for How to Make It In America do an exceptional job of encapsulating the “real” (for lack of a better word) feeling and vibe of being a New Yorker.

 It’s about grit, it’s about hustle, and it’s about being around a dizzying array of people from wildly different backgrounds and perspectives all day, every day.
-It’s about being tough when you have to be, kind whenever possible, and displaying fierce loyalty to friends and family.
+It’s about being tough when you have to be, kind whenever possible, and fierce loyalty to friends and family.
 Including New York City as a whole.
 Even from afar.

 Well, then that’s a pretty good song.